-Such elements matter to all good websites.
-But they are essential in the content- and experience-driven worlds of news and media.
-But cookies also stoke considerable controversy.
+Such elements matter to all good websites, and are essential in the content- and experience-driven worlds of news and media.
+But cookies also stoke considerable concerns.
 If the idea of being tracked doesn’t sit well, you are not alone.
-As privacy concerns have grown, so has animosity towards cookies.
+As data privacy regulations have developed, so has animosity towards tracking cookies.
 On paper, they are a great technology.
-Yet, many sites abuse them to serve advertisers at audiences’ expense.
+Yet, many companies abuse them to serve advertisers at audiences’, and publishers’ expense.

-This practice is particularly problematic with third-party cookies, which are trackers originating from outside the site you’re visiting and can follow you even when you go elsewhere.
+This practice is particularly problematic with third-party cookies, which are trackers originating from outside the site you’re visiting and can follow you across the web.
 Users have had enough, and tech companies are starting to react.
-Apple has banned third-party cookies from its devices, as have Microsoft and the Firefox browser.
+Apple has already blocked third-party cookies from its devices, as have Microsoft and Firefox browsers.
 When Google announced it would follow suit on its Chrome browser, the final nail struck third-party cookies’ coffin.

-“It’s going to be a huge issue, a negative issue, for those companies that rely on third-party data for their business.”
+“It’s going to be a huge issue for companies that rely on third-party data for their business.”

 An advertising revolution